-- Adding a copy of the pyembed crate to the project. - Generating a boilerplate Rust source file to call into the pyembed crate to run a Python interpreter. - Generating a working pyoxidizer.bzl configuration file. - Telling the project's Rust build system about PyOxidizer.
+- Generating a boilerplate Rust source file to call into the pyembed crate to run a Python interpreter. - Generating a working pyoxidizer.bzl configuration file. - Telling the project's Rust build system about PyOxidizer.

 When that project's pyembed crate is built by Rust's build system, it calls out to PyOxidizer to process the active PyOxidizer configuration file.
 PyOxidizer will obtain a specially-built Python distribution that is optimized for embedding.
 It will then use this distribution to finish packaging itself and any other Python dependencies indicated in the configuration file.
 For example, you can process a pip requirements file at build time to include additional Python packages in the produced binary.